grafana/Grafana-Alloy-for-Beginners/README.md

 You should see labels "group = infrastructure" and "service = alloy".

-### Section 2: Build a pipeline for infrastructure metrics with Grafana Alloy Part I
+### Section 2: Build a pipeline for infrastructure metrics with Alloy Part I

 #### Objectives

 - Use the [discovery.http](https://grafana.com/docs/alloy/latest/reference/components/discovery/discovery.http/) component to discover the targets to scrape
 - Scrape the targets' metrics using the [`prometheus.scrape`](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.scrape/) component
-- Use [`prometheus.remote_write`](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.remote_write/)to write the metrics to the locally running Mimir
+- Use [`prometheus.remote_write`](https://grafana.com/docs/alloy/latest/reference/components/prometheus/prometheus.remote_write/)to export metrics to the locally running Mimir

 We are going to introduce a new component called service discovery (`discovery.http`).

 When you are observing your infrastructure/applications, it's likely that you are working with a dynamic environment.
 <img width="907" alt="image" src="https://github.com/user-attachments/assets/f420f7c3-87c6-40c6-9be4-d594aa498338" />

 There could be 1000 servers going up and down whose names and addresses you don't know.
 <img width="908" alt="image" src="https://github.com/user-attachments/assets/fe1aae3a-4552-4c1a-8c34-6d05e18b1be6" />